Panola County License Hearing Guide

 Possible Outcomes

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes such as work, school, or medical appointments.
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or occupational license (see below).

 Hardship/Restricted License in Texas

-Even if your license is suspended, you may be able to obtain a restricted license, often called an Occupational License in Texas, allowing you to drive for essential purposes.
+Even if your license is suspended, you may be able to obtain a restricted license, also known as an occupational license, that allows you to drive for essential purposes.

-- Costs and Application Process: The application process for an occupational license involves filing a petition with the court in the county where you reside or where the offense occurred.
-You will need to provide documentation supporting your need to drive, such as a letter from your employer or a school schedule.
-There are court fees associated with filing the petition.
+• Costs and Application Process: The application process for an occupational license involves filing a petition with the court, providing evidence of your need to drive, and obtaining a court order.
+There are court costs and attorney fees associated with this process.

 Getting Your License Back